hdoo42/Notes/Questions/IRC Questions.md

 #SUB #Q Is stream always child of server? or can it be independent?

 ---
 #### #Q Why set O_NONBLOCK even if it doesn't affect select, (e)poll, and similar?

 Does it affect kqueue?

+#in_real it will be used in non-block read.

 #### #Q Why use `size_type()` instead of 0 in byte_buffer.hpp?
 in byte_buffer.hpp:140;

+for compatability.

 #### #Q start_server takes make_server_t, what is that?